Graham Alexander

-Graham Alexander (born 10 October 1971) is a professional football manager and former player who was most recently the manager of Scottish Premiership club Motherwell.
+Graham Alexander (born 10 October 1971) is a professional football coach and former player who manages EFL League One club Bradford City.
 In a lengthy playing career, Alexander represented Scunthorpe United, Luton Town, Preston North End and Burnley.
 He also made 40 international appearances for Scotland.

-For most of his career, Alexander played as a specialist at right-back, but was also deployed in defensive midfield early on in his career with Scunthorpe.
+For most of his career, Alexander played as a specialist at right-back, but was also deployed in defensive midfield early on in his career with Scunthorpe and later with Burnley.
 He is the fourth oldest player to score in Premier League history.
 He was also a penalty kick specialist.
 On 16 April 2011, in Burnley's win over Swansea City in a Championship match, Alexander became only the second outfield player in English football history to have made 1,000 professional appearances, after Tony Ford.
 He is third on the list of footballers in England by number of league appearances.

 Alexander was appointed manager of Fleetwood Town in December 2012.
 He won the 2013–14 League Two play-offs and promotion to League One, but was sacked by Fleetwood in September 2015.
 He then managed Scunthorpe United for two years before being appointed manager of newly promoted National League club Salford City on 14 May 2018.
 Alexander guided Salford to promotion in his first season, but was sacked in October 2020.
 He then had 18 months as manager of Scottish club Motherwell.

 Club career

 Early career

 Alexander began his career in the late 1980s as a youth player with Scunthorpe United.
 He made his first-team debut on 27 April 1991, coming on as a substitute for Mark Hine, and signed his first professional contract the same year.
-In 1991–92, he established himself as a member of Scunthorpe's first team, usually playing at right back.
+In 1991–92, he established himself as a member of Scunthorpe's first team, usually playing at right half.